proophsoftware/fee-office/book/intro/module_system.md

 routing and middleware pipe configuration as well as module specific DI definitions.

 {.alert .alert-success}
-Clean and nice separation of concern which makes it very very easy to build a true modularized application with the option to turn it into microservices if needed.
+Clean and nice separation of concern which makes it very easy to build a true modularized application with the option to turn it into microservices if needed.

 *That's enough technical detail for now.
 On the next page you'll get a first overview of the domain.*